pandafisk/Decentralised_Chat/Final/README.md

-# Decentralized Chat System using Mnesia
+# Decentralized Chat System using Mnesia DBMS

-This is a Distributed and decentralized Peer-to-Peer(P2P) group chat system that supports exchanges of text messages between  multiple group(not individual) along with basic functionalities
+This is a Distributed and decentralized Peer-to-Peer(P2P) group chat system using Mnesia (a distributed telecommunications DBMS)that supports exchanges of text messages between  multiple group(not individual) along with basic functionalities

 ## Instructions